 VEON Ltd. is the holding company for a number of operating subsidiaries and holding companies in various jurisdictions.
 We currently operate and manage VEON on a geographical basis.
 These segments are based on the different economic environments and varied stages of development across the geographical markets we serve, each of which requires different investment and marketing strategies.

 Our reportable segments currently consist of the following seven segments: Russia, representing our "cornerstone" market; Pakistan, Ukraine, Uzbekistan and Kazakhstan, representing our "growth engines"; and Algeria and Bangladesh, representing our "frontier markets".
-We also present our results of operations for our "Other and eliminations" and "HQ" although these are not reportable segments.
-"Other and eliminations" represents our results of operations in Kyrgyzstan, Armenia and Georgia, as well as intercompany eliminations and reconciles between our seven reportable segments and our total revenue and Adjusted EBITDA.
-"HQ" represents transactions related to management activities within the group in Amsterdam, London and Luxembourg and costs relating to centrally managed operations.
+We also present our results of operations for "Other frontier markets" as well as "HQ and eliminations" separately, although these are not reportable segments.
+"Other frontier markets" represents our operations in Kyrgyzstan, Armenia and Georgia.
+"HQ and eliminations" represents transactions related to management activities within the group in Amsterdam, London and Luxembourg and costs relating to centrally managed operations and reconciles the results of our reportable segments and our total revenue and Adjusted EBITDA.

 See Item 5 - Operating and Financial Review and Prospects - Reportable Segments and Note 2 - Segment information to our Audited Consolidated Financial Statements for further details.